JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Calibration Test.md

 ## Implementation Notes

 ### Special Considerations
+- **Pre-Test Safety Dialog**: Before test execution begins, a modal safety confirmation dialog must be displayed.
+The dialog lists two hardware connection requirements and asks the user to confirm readiness.
+If the user clicks "No", the test sequence pauses and the dialog will reappear when the user resumes the sequence.
+This ensures proper hardware connections before starting the test, which is critical for safety and test validity.
+The dialog must be shown in the main GUI thread before any test initialization occurs.
 - **Requires oscilloscope integration**: Test must verify oscilloscope connection and configuration before execution
 - **Two-sweep calibration pattern**: Test performs two complete sweeps - first sweep calculates trim value, second sweep verifies calibration
 - **Multi-step test pattern**: Each sweep iterates through multiple current setpoints (similar to Analog Sweep Test)